Section 8 notices: a complete guide for landlords and tenants

 The required notice period depends on the ground(s) used.
 Examples include:

-- Ground 8, 10 or 11 (rent arrears): Two weeks
+- Ground 8, 10 or 11 (rent arrears): four weeks for ground 8, two weeks for grounds 10 and 11

-- Ground 12 (tenancy breach): Two weeks
+- Ground 12 (tenancy breach): two weeks

 Completing Form 3